The major Japanese schools of Buddhism are the

 The saviour of this school is Amida (阿弥陀如来 Amida Nyorai, in Sanskrit अमिताभ Amitābha) or the Buddha of Unlimited Light, who presides over the Pure Land.
 When Amida was still a bodhisattva, he made forty-eight vows, the eightteenth of which read:

-Now that Amida has become a Buddha, according to believers, he fullfills his vows, helping anyone to achieve salvation, who invokes his name with sincerety and faith.
+Now that Amida has become a Buddha, according to believers, he fulfills his vows, helping anyone to achieve salvation, who invokes his name with sincerity and faith.

 Pure Land Buddhism reached Japan in the sixth centure CE.
 From the tenth to the thirteenth century many schools based on the Pure Land doctrine were formed: Ryōnin (良忍) founded the Yūzū-nembutsu sect (融通念仏宗) in 1117 CE; Hōnen (法然, 1133-1212) the Jōdo-shū sect (浄土宗, “The Pure Land School”) in 1175 CE; Shinran (親鸞, 1173-1263) the Jōdo Shinshū sect (浄土真宗, “True Pure Land School”), also known as Shin Buddhism in 1224 CE, and Ippen Shōnin (一遍上人, 1234–1289) the Ji-shū sect (時宗, “Time Sect”) in 1270.